 Many footballers will feel able to return to running at this point, but your physiotherapist may want to make sure you pass further functional tests before giving you the go-ahead to run.
 It’s important to remember that everyone is different and full recovery can take up to a year.3

 The risks of returning too soon

-It’s important that you only return to sport when your body is completely ready as there’s a high risk of re-tearing your ACL if you demand too much of your knee before it’s ready3.
-For many people there are risks involved in returning to football less than 12 months after surgery, but you should be able to do some gentle exercise and sport after around six months.
-The precise length of time it takes to recover varies between individuals, and the most important thing to consider is whether you feel ready to start playing again.
+It’s important that you only return to sport when your body is completely ready.
+You could risk re-tearing your ACL if you demand too much of your knee before it’s ready.
+For many people there are risks involved in returning to football less than 12 months after surgery.
+The precise length of time it takes to recover varies between individuals and it’s important to make sure you feel ready to start playing again.

 Our Sports Injury Clinics offer specialist services for amateur and professional athletes to diagnose, treat and rehabilitate a range of sports-related injuries, including ACL tears.

 To find out more about how our Sports Injuries Clinics can help you, call us on 0808 101 0337 or make an online enquiry.